Parliamentary.ai

 Overview

-The High Cost Credit Bill aims to protect consumers from exploitative high-cost credit agreements by giving the Financial Conduct Authority (FCA) greater powers to regulate the sector.
+The High Cost Credit Bill aims to better protect consumers from exploitative high-cost credit agreements by giving the Financial Conduct Authority (FCA) greater powers to regulate this sector.
 This includes defining what constitutes "high-cost credit," setting penalties for non-compliance, and potentially capping the total cost of such agreements.

 Description